-The Missouri Career Centers - Saint Louis County - North Oaks is funded by the United States Department of Labor and the Missouri State Division of Workforce Development through a grant to the Saint Louis County Department of Human Services.
+The Missouri Job Centers - Saint Louis County - North Oaks is funded by the United States Department of Labor and the Missouri State Division of Workforce Development through a grant to the Saint Louis County Department of Human Services.
 Based upon our professional affiliation with economic development professionals on both the state and federal level, we are the premiere source for labor market data and career information in Saint Louis County.

 - Information on Missouri’s fastest growing occupations.

 - Labor force data – employment and unemployment statistics.

 - Industry employment data.